matrix-io/malos-dotnet/README.rst

 Using the MalosDriver
 =====================

-To use the MALOS driver works in your code you can do the following:
+To use the MALOS driver in your code you can do the following:

 .. code-block:: c#